A photo of the NYC Skyline

 Is criminal possession of stolen property the same as theft?

 No, criminal possession of stolen property is a separate offense under New York Penal Law.
-While theft involves unlawfully taking property, possession of stolen property charges apply when someone knowingly possesses allegedly stolen property with intent to benefit from it or prevent its return to the rightful owner.
-Depending on the value of the stolen property, the charge can range from a class A misdemeanor to a class C felony with serious jail time.
+While theft involves unlawfully taking property, possession of stolen property charges apply when someone knowingly possesses allegedly stolen property with the intent to benefit from it or prevent its return to the rightful owner.
+Depending on the value of the stolen property, the charge can range from a Class A misdemeanor to a Class B felony.

 Can I go to jail for shoplifting in New York?

-Yes, shoplifting falls under Petit larceny or Grand larceny, depending on the value of the stolen items, and can result in a jail sentence.
-A first-time offense of Petit larceny is a class A misdemeanor.
-However, repeat offenses or higher-value thefts can lead to class D felony or class C felony charges, which carry longer prison terms.
+Yes, shoplifting falls under Petit larceny or grand larceny, depending on the value of the stolen items, and can result in a jail sentence.
+Petit larceny is a Class A misdemeanor.
+Shoplifting higher-value items can lead to grand larceny charges—a Class E felony for property worth more than $1,000, with higher felony classes as the value increases, carrying longer prison terms.
 If you are charged, consulting a New York shoplifting attorney is highly recommended.

 What happens if I receive a desk appearance ticket for a theft offense?